GrifTheDev/vuub/README.md

 $ npm install vuub
 ```

+## Guide

-# Utility Cateogries
+### Utility Categories

 > Because vuub is a "utility box" it contains many utilities.
 These utilities are grouped into categories.
 For example, the numbers category contains all utilities that have something do to with numbers.

+### Guide layout

-Each utility will contain example usage, as well as the output for the said usage.
+> As said above, the guide will be grouped into categories.
+Each category will contain its utilities.
+Each utility has a short description of what it does, as well as example usage and the output for said usage.